Minor in Sociology

 Customizable Education

-The minor allows students to tailor their coursework to fit their primary degree, ensuring their education is relevant and beneficial to their career goals.
-This flexibility provides a unique opportunity for students to enhance their academic experience.
+The minor allows students to tailor their coursework to complement their primary degree, ensuring that their education remains relevant and aligned with their career goals.
+This flexibility offers a valuable opportunity to enrich their academic experience and gain skills that support both personal and professional growth.

 Sociological Insight

 Students gain a deeper understanding of societal structures, processes, and issues.
-This knowledge is critical for analyzing and addressing various social problems, making graduates valuable in many professional settings.
+This foundational knowledge is essential for analyzing and addressing a wide range of social challenges, making graduates well-equipped for diverse roles in both public and private sectors.

 Analytical Skills